Homelessness Law - the Safety Net for Homeless People

 - Two days.

-Two days should be considered if attendees need a thorough briefing on the relevant rules, as opposed to merely a refresher.
+Two days should be considered if attendees need a thorough briefing on the relevant rules, as opposed to a refresher or basic introduction.

 Contact me if you're interested in booking this course.